 Broker Vs. Market Maker Vs. ECN

-After reading these broker types, you might be confused among the terms like brokers, market makers & ECN.
+After reading these broker types, you might confuse terms like brokers, market makers & ECN.
 Here are there differences between them:

 - Brokers host the whole trading process.
 They forward customer’s instruction to market makers; after the execution, they collect the data & update the profile of the retail traders.
 For each trade, brokers charge a small commission as their fee.

 - Market Makers or Forex Dealers are the experts in making the trading rates.
 Usually, they execute the trader’s instructions on behalf of brokers.
-In the case of FX market banks, hedge funds, or some third-party agencies play the role of market makers.
+In the case of the FX market, banks, hedge funds, or some third-party agencies play market makers.